Application deadline extended to Friday 21st February!

-The Leadership in Healthcare MSc provides a progression route from the Leadership in Healthcare Postgraduate Diploma.
+The online Leadership in Healthcare MSc provides a progression route from the Postgraduate Diploma.

-The MSc in Leadership in Healthcare runs over one calendar year.
-Starting with an initial 12-week online module to develop skills in critical appraisal and knowledge of research methodologies, students then choose either the professional project module which consists of a 1,200 word proposal and 10,500 word professional.
+The Leadership in Healthcare MSc course starts with an initial 12 week online module that will develop skills in critical appraisal and knowledge of research methodologies.
+Students then complete the professional project module, which consists of a 1,200 word proposal and 10,800 word professional project (dissertation).

 On completion of the course you will be able to: